 News | The female gaze - women artists and the nude

-Earlier this year the Cambridge academic Professor Mary Beard presented a BBC television series titled The Shock of the Nude, in which she suggested that paintings by men of the female nude were all too often “soft porn for the elite”.
+Some months ago the Cambridge academic Professor Mary Beard presented a BBC television series titled The Shock of the Nude, in which she suggested that paintings by men of the female nude were all too often “soft porn for the elite”.
 Is she right or wrong?

 While there are some artists we can think of whose nude work fits this description - the late Sir William Russell Flint RA is a good example - Prof Beard was bold enough to suggest that even Titian had been guilty of titillation.

 Criticism of “the male gaze” in art has become rather strident of late.
 So before curators everywhere encourage this rising tide of righteousness and take it into their head to strip gallery walls of every naked female form, we’d like to present a sideways view on the subject by showing the work and hearing the opinions of FEMALE artists who specialise in the nude, both female and male.

 So please take a look at the work of three female artists on our list: Inge Clayton, Judy Wheaton and Juliet James.